Deirdre18/dumpdinners-recipe-app/README.md

 - Working mum with kids
 - Anyone else who is interested in preparing and cooking dump meals and deserts.

 From researching what a user story is, I realised it is "a tool used for Agile software development to capture a description of a software feature from an end-user perspective.
 The user story describes the type of user, what they want and why.
-A user story helps to create a simplified description of a requirement." - [What is a User Story?](https://searchsoftwarequality.techtarget.com/definition/user-story).
+A user story helps to create a simplified description of a requirement."
+So what exactly is a User Story - [What is a User Story?](https://searchsoftwarequality.techtarget.com/definition/user-story).
 As per previous projects I completed, for direction in UX design I referred to what I learned in the Code Institute tutorials, and also referred to this website about user experience, [Red Rocket Web Specialist](https://www.redrocketmg.com/5-planes-UX-design-great-website/), who consider that the two most important aspects of designing a good website are (1) the Abstract aspect (idea, goal, etc) and (2) the Concrete aspect (how to get a user to click on a link, etc).
 The transition from Abstract to Concrete should remain linear to ensure a smooth transition, with each phase being fluid and overlapping.

 **Garret's 5 Planes of UX design are as follows:-**